mooreryan/ZetaHunter/README.md

 OTU binning.
 User sequences that represent novel Zetaproteobacteria OTUs are de novo binned into NewZetaOTUs, numbered by abundance.

-OTU network analysis is a simply way to visualize the connectivity of OTUs within a sample or environment type.
+OTU network analysis is a simple way to visualize the connectivity of OTUs within a sample or environment type.
 ZetaHunter will output edge and node tab-delimited files for import into cytoscape.
 The node file contains the abundance information for each node.
 The edge file lists